30 Sep Parody – What is it? How do you perform or write it?

 Who should read this: Professional and Student – Actors, Directors, Singers and Dancers.
 Writers for Screen and Stage, Novelists and Journalists.
 Producers of Film, Television and live theatre including Dance Theatre, Music Theatre and Web productions.

-Students and professionals often ask me about… Parody.
+Students and professionals often ask me about… medical advice Parody.

 What is parody?